joshchen24/hacknc-2025-deployable/README.md

 - Ensure browser audio starts after a user gesture; `useToneSequencer` handles `Tone.start()`.
 - `duration_data` is optional to support older saves; UI will default sustain to 1.
 - Instrument notes are constrained to chip‑style ranges defined in `index.tsx`.

+## AI Assistance Disclosure

+- We used several AI tools throughout the project for development, debugging, and documentation:

+- ChatGPT (OpenAI GPT-5) — assisted with integrating the `Gemini API`, managing `Supabase` state, and structuring API routes in `Next.js`.
+Also used to improve this README’s clarity and formatting.

+- Claude (Anthropic, via CLI) — helped with code cleanup, debugging tone.js playback scheduling, and refining TypeScript typings.

+- Cursor AI — provided in-editor code completions for layout structure, `CSS styling`, and UI logic in `React` components.

+- GitHub Copilot — supported repetitive scaffolding, prop management, and type inference across the project.

+- AI tools were used to assist in writing, refactoring, and documenting code, not to autonomously produce core functionality.
+All code, logic, and design decisions were reviewed, customized, and validated by our team.

 ## Screenshots (optional)
 Add screenshots to `public/` and reference them here.